ubuilder/dnd/README.md

 ```

-there are a set events that are fired when specific actions take place, you can hook to and get the important information about affected component.
+there are a set if events that are fired when specific actions take place, you can hook to and get the important information about affected component.

 * onInsert
 * onResize